Call Us

 These types of jobs are very appealing: in Tier two or Tier three cities, there tend to be limited private healthcare opportunities available to residents; therefore, there are many more people needing access to Medical care in addition to all the other public healthcare needs that exist in rural/underserved areas.
 All of these factors make working in public health, community medicine, and providing access to quality healthcare via RUHSD or VHA exceptionally rewarding.

-Clinical Research & Academic
+Clinical Research and Academic Careers After MBBS

 Become a part of the recording and development of new medicines that will benefit people around the world by pursuing a career as a clinical researcher or academician.
 Clinical research will allow you to contribute to science, explore new scientific discoveries, and support education through your work.
 The pharmaceutical and biotech industries are growing at an incredible rate—this level of growth creates a demand for clinical researchers with an MD degree.
 Explore an extensive variety of opportunities in clinical research and academia.